zhelgadis/Epic.NET/_posts/2011-09-01-contributing.markdown

 ---
 layout: post
-title: Join us
+title: How to contribute?
 ---
 Epic is very complex.
 We need talented programmers with real world experience and high technical skills to complete the journey.

 However we need a long term strategy to keep the project's management fluent and to avoid unnecessary waste of time.

 Thus, if you like to contribute to Epic here you can find some advice on how to set up your environment rapidly.